microsoft/vcpkg-docs/vcpkg/get_started/setup-vcpkg.md

 ::: zone-end

-The shell script performs prerequisite checks, downloads the vcpkg executable, and manages telemetry settings.
+The bootstrap script performs prerequisite checks, downloads the vcpkg executable, and manages telemetry settings.

-## 3 - Integrate with terminal
+## 3 - Enable terminal auto-completion (optional)

 You'll want to integrate vcpkg into your terminal to enjoy tab-completion features.
 To do this, run: